 You may be tempted to think that Temporary Orders are not that important since they only last until the divorce is final.
 This is a common and dangerous misunderstanding.
 A hearing on the Temporary Orders may be the only time during the divorce that a certain issue is argued.
 The terms of the Temporary Orders often become permanent as a part of the final Decree of Dissolution of Marriage issued by the court.

 Dig Deeper: The Washington Divorce Process Manual for Men

 Ultimately, all parties are working towards the final Parenting Plan.
-A binding court order, the Parenting Plan governs child custody and child visitation until the children reach the age of 18.
+The Parenting Plan is a binding court order.
+It governs child custody and child visitation until the children reach the age of 18.

 In order to maintain consistency for the children, the court is usually reluctant to change the Parenting Plan at a later time.

 Since it is difficult to change a Parenting Plan after it is final, it is important to make sure the final Parenting Plan is something you can live with for many years to come.

 Understanding the Role of the GAL in Parenting Plans

 During the divorce proceedings the court may appoint a Guardian ad Litem (GAL).